IBCB: Efficient Inverse Batched Contextual Bandit for Behavioral Evolution History: Related Works

-{\bf Imitation Learning (IL)} is typically used to learn the expert's action selection policy or estimate the reward parameter from the expert's behavior \citep{Abbeel2004Apprenticeship, Hussein2017Imitation, Arora2021Survey, Zheng2022Imitation}.
+{\bf Contextual Bandits} have been extensively utilized for solving sequential decision-making problems in online learning \cite{Li2010Contextual, Lan2016Contextual, Yang2021Impact}.
+Recently, there has been increased research focus on a more general setting called batched contextual bandit (BCB) \cite{Han2020Sequential, Ren2020Dynamic, Gu2021Batched}, where actions within the same batch share fixed policy parameters.
+In this regard, \cite{Han2020Sequential} proposed a UCB-like update policy for BCB, which is applicable to both random and adversarial contextual data.\\ {\bf Imitation Learning (IL)} is typically used to learn the expert's action selection policy or estimate the reward parameter from the expert's behavior \cite{Abbeel2004Apprenticeship, Hussein2017Imitation, Arora2021Survey, Zheng2022Imitation}.
 IL can be divided into two categories.
-The first category is Behavior Cloning (BC) \citep{Bain1995Framework}, which directly constructs a direct mapping from state to action \citep{Abbeel2010Autonomous, Osa2017Online, Liu2020Imitation}.
-The second category is the inverse reinforcement learning (IRL) method \citep{Russell1998Learning}, which attempts to recover environment's reward parameter from the expert's behavior, that is, imitating the reward parameters.
-Existing works mainly study IRL based on Bayesian \citep{Ramachandran2007Bayesian, Choi2011MAP, balakrishna2020policy}, maximum entropy (max-ent) \citep{Ziebart2008Maximum, Fu2018Learning, Qureshi2019Adversarial}, and generative \citep{Ho2016Generative, Chen2021Generative} approaches.
-Traditional IL approaches mostly assume that the expert's behavior is optimal at every step \citep{Ziebart2008Maximum, Hussein2017Imitation, Brown2019Deep}, but ignore that early interactions are likely to be the evolutionary data of novice experts learned to become experienced experts.
+The first category is Behavior Cloning (BC) \cite{Bain1995Framework}, which directly constructs a direct mapping from state to action \cite{Abbeel2010Autonomous, Osa2017Online, Liu2020Imitation}.
+The second category is the inverse reinforcement learning (IRL) method \cite{Russell1998Learning}, which attempts to recover environment's reward parameter from the expert's behavior, that is, imitating the reward parameters.
+Existing works mainly study IRL based on Bayesian \cite{Ramachandran2007Bayesian, Choi2011MAP, balakrishna2020policy}, maximum entropy (max-ent) \cite{Ziebart2008Maximum, Fu2018Learning, Qureshi2019Adversarial}, and generative \cite{Ho2016Generative, Chen2021Generative} approaches.
+Traditional IL approaches mostly assume that the expert's behavior is optimal at every step \cite{Ziebart2008Maximum, Hussein2017Imitation, Brown2019Deep}, but ignore that early interactions are likely to be the evolutionary data of novice experts learned to become experienced experts.\\ {\bf Offline Reinforcement Learning (Offline RL)} has been widely used to improve the model's ability to generalize to out-of-distribution data, i.e., extrapolation error \cite{Prudencio2023Survey, Levine2020Offline}.
+There are two main research focuses in existing offline RL.
+One is to restrict the policy during training to avoid out-of-distribution generalization issues, which can be further subdivided into explicitly restricted policies \cite{Mnih:2015:DQN, Fujimoto2019Off, kumar2020conservative, kostrikov2021offline}and implicitly restricted policies \cite{Peng2019Advantage, Chen2020BAIL}.
+The other is to allow the learning model to adaptively estimate the uncertainty of the environment or data \cite{Kidambi2020MoReL, Yu2021COMBO}.
+Unlike Offline RL, which requires knowledge of the reward feedback, the proposed IBCB can learn about reward and expert policy's parameters from the history of expert behavioral evolution without requiring reward feedback information from the environment.